carsonschildt/carsonschildt/README.md

-****Howdy 👋**!
-I'm Carson, a developer from the Netherlands.
-I'm a part-time Linux kernel developer and the founder of [The Tetra Foundation](www.github.com/TetraOS).
+<p align='center'><strong>Howdy! 👋 I'm Carson, a developer from the Netherlands.
+I'm a part-time Linux kernel developer and the founder of <a href='www.github.com/TetraOS'>The Tetra Foundation</a>.
 Right now, I'm working on TetraOS, a free open-source Linux distribution, and PatrolAssist, an iOS app to help ski patrollers work more effectively 🎿.
-When I'm not coding, I'm outdoors filming nature or on the slopes as a young adult ski patroller and [TeleColo](www.telecolo.ski) sponsored athlete.
-I’m passionate about telemark skiing and have a soft spot for penguins – they’re pretty awesome!**
+When I'm not coding, I'm outdoors filming nature or on the slopes as a young adult ski patroller and <a href='www.telecolo.ski'>TeleColo</a> sponsored athlete.
+I’m passionate about telemark skiing and have a soft spot for penguins – they’re pretty awesome!</strong></p>

 <br>